 First Generation Fund

-If you are the first of your family to go to university, a so-called "first-generation student," you usually find it harder to find your way there.
-Charisma Hehakaya also experienced this when she was a student.
-Now that she is obtaining her doctorate, she would like to give knowledge, experience and financial support to these students.
+If you have no one around you who has attended university earlier, you can often have more questions about how studying works and experience some challenges.
+As a so-called 'first-generation student', assistant professor Charisma Hehakaya also experienced this when she was a student.
+Charisma would like to give her knowledge, experience and financial support to these students.
 She has taken the initiative to establish the First-Generation Fund together with the Utrecht University Fund.

 The First-Generation Fund aims to provide financial support to first-generation students.